corocoto/react-cheatsheet/ chapters/lifecycle_methods/types/updating/componentDidUpdate.md

-### `componentDidUpdate`
+## `componentDidUpdate(prevProps, prevState, snapshot)`

 The last updating lifecycle method is `componentDidUpdate`.

-When a component instance updates, `componentDidUpdate` gets called after any rendered HTML has finished loading.
+When a component instance updates `componentDidUpdate` gets called after any rendered HTML has finished loading.

-`componentDidUpdate` automatically gets passed two arguments:
+`componentDidUpdate` automatically gets passed three arguments:
 * `prevProps`
 * `prevState`
+* `snapshot` (optional)

 `prevProps` and `prevState` are references to the component’s `props` and `state` before the current updating period began.
 You can compare them to the current `props` and `state`.